jaw12346/R-IBES/README.md

 name and/or asks the end-user to contribute, thus adding that person to the dataset with the goal of limiting cloud usage as more people are searched._

+Project documentation can be accessed by opening `/docs/index.html` in a web browser.

 ## Installation instructions (with a DB file)
 __Note: R-IBES has only been tested on Ubuntu 22.04.3 LTS via WSL2 using Python 3.10.12__